blinry/blinry.org/content/articles/keeping-a-personal-wiki.md

 ## Short history

 I've been keeping text files about personal stuff since 2007.
-It started with a diary, but expanded to several text files very soon (*todo*, *ideas*, *quotes*, ...).
+It started with a diary, but expanded to several text files soon (*todo*, *ideas*, *quotes*, ...).
 They contained indented lists, I had Vim macros in place to fold and unfold them (a format I now call *[vimgirl](http://github.com/blinry/vimgirl)*).

 Over the time, I discovered more uses for my directory of text files: GTD lists, brainstorming sessions, command line tricks, lent stuff, all kinds of collections - heck, I even kept my appointments in nested plain text files at some point, which worked surprisingly well.